-- Referee will give the order TIME on all these occasions: - When the referee gives a warning to a fighter (The opponent must immediately go to the neutral corner) - When a fighter asks for stoppage of time by rising right hand (opponent must immediately go to the neutral corner) - When a referee sees that it's necessary to correct a fighter's equipment or uniform - When referee sees that a fighter is injured (Maximum time for doctor's intervention is 2 minutes for all fighters.
+Referee will give the order TIME on these occasions:

+- When he gives a warning to a fighter (opponent must immediately go to the neutral corner) - When a fighter asks for stoppage of time by rising right hand (opponent must immediately go to the neutral corner) - Wherever the fight is stopped, it must restart with both competitors approximately in the same positions. - When referee sees it's necessary to correct a fighter's equipment or uniform - When referee sees that a fighter is injured (maximum time for doctor's intervention is 2 minutes for all fighters.